Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 Wake Forest Stats and Trends

-- Wake Forest is 2-1 against the spread and 3-0 overall when the team notches more than 24.3 points.
+- When Wake Forest puts up more than 24.3 points, it is 2-1 against the spread and 3-0 overall.

-- Wake Forest is 1-1 against the spread and 2-0 overall when the team churns out more than 406.3 yards.
+- When Wake Forest totals more than 406.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- This season the Demon Deacons have turned the ball over four times, one more than the Cavaliers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.